Transverse charge density and the radius of the proton: Introduction

-Unfortunately, the concept of the three-dimensional spatial charge and magnetization densities is valid only in the non-relativistic limit $Q^2 \ll M^2$, when the Breit frame coincides with the proton rest frame~\cite{Berestetskii, Miller_PRC.99.035202, Vanderhaeghen_NPN.21.14}.
-This is why the proton radius cannot be properly determined through $\rho_E(r)$, as suggested by Eq.~(\ref{Eq.4}), but must be instead defined by Eq.~(\ref{Eq.5}).
-However, the definition~(\ref{Eq.5}) is particularly inconvenient for scattering experiments: it requires measuring $G_E$ at the lowest achievable $Q^2$ values, extrapolating the data down to $Q^2 = 0$, and inferring the slope of $G_E$ at that point.
+Unfortunately, the concept of the three-dimensional densities is valid only in the nonrelativistic limit, when $Q^2 \ll M^2$ and the Breit frame coincides with the proton rest frame~\cite{Berestetskii, Miller_PRC.99.035202, Vanderhaeghen_NPN.21.14}.
+For this reason, the proton radius cannot be properly determined through the three-dimensional charge density and is instead defined as

+in both scattering and spectroscopic measurements~\cite{Miller_PRC.99.035202}.
+However, the definition~(\ref{eq:r_E}) is inconvenient for scattering experiments: it requires measuring $G_E$ at the lowest achievable $Q^2$ values, extrapolating the data down to $Q^2 = 0$, and then inferring the slope of $G_E$ at that point.
 Such a procedure is inevitably model dependent, which greatly complicates the extraction of the proton radius~\cite{Kraus_PRC.90.045206, Horbatsch_PRC.93.015204, Sick_Atoms.6.2, Yan_PRC.98.025204, Hagelstein_PLB.797.134825, Pacetti_EPJA.56.74}.
-We propose to avoid these issues by using a relativistic analog of Eq.~(\ref{Eq.4}) formulated in terms of the transverse charge density.
+We propose to avoid these issues by relating the radius of the proton to its transverse charge density, which has a proper relativistic interpretation and can be determined from scattering data over a broad $Q^2$ range.

-\paragraph{Transverse charge density.}
+\section{Transverse charge density}